youngminPIL/rollback/README.md

 ```
 ### train network on the each periods.

 Train model in period 1.
 This is a baseline of our algorithm.

+The dataset path(data_dir='/home/ro/Reid/Market/pytorch') should be changed to your own path.

 ```
 train_resnet_p1.py